 For more information about EIS tax planning and investing, click here.

 Oxford Capital is not able to offer financial advice and this blog should not be construed as advice.
-Tax planning and EIS tax reliefs depend on individual circumstances and are subject to change.
+Tax planning and EIS inheritance tax relief depend on individual circumstances and are subject to change.